-Traditional thinking suggests that environmentalism has little to do with entrepreneurship and that economic profits are anathema to environmental conservation.
-However, environmental entrepreneurs, or “enviropreneurs,” are increasingly solving environmental conflicts using contracts, price signals, and markets.
-PERC’s Enviropreneur Institute and Enviropreneurs in Residence are at the forefront of this transition.
+Traditional thinking suggests that environmentalism has little to do with entrepreneurship or economic profits.
+However, environmental entrepreneurs, or “enviropreneurs,” are increasingly solving environmental conflicts using contracts, property rights, and markets.
+PERC’s Enviropreneur Institute is at the forefront of this transition.

-The first half of the curriculum is comprised of lectures, Socratic discussions, and case studies focusing on the application of property rights, contracts, and markets to environmental decision-making.
-The first week also features several enviropreneurs in action and field trips to nearby properties and businesses demonstrating key principles of profitable environmental stewardship.
-The primary goal of this first week is to introduce Fellows to the theory and application of free market environmentalism.
+The first half of the curriculum is focused on the principles of free market environmentalism.
+The schedule includes lectures, Socratic discussions, and case studies.
+The first week also features several presentations by enviropreneurs-in-action and field trips to nearby properties and businesses where the principles of profitable environmental stewardship come to life.

 The second half of the curriculum focuses on skills and professional development with classroom sessions on business planning and execution, marketing, project management, communication, capital acquisition and fundraising, to name a few.
-Project development by the Fellows is a priority of the Institute, so we devote significant time in the second week to mentoring sessions with faculty.
+Business/project development is the top priority of the Institute, so we devote significant time in the second week to one-on-one mentoring sessions with faculty.

 Click here to see the 2013 curriculum.

 Note: This curriculum changes from year to year.